Al-Attarine Madrasa in Fez, Morocco

 Marinid Tombs in Fez, Morocco

-Goldstone tombs may glint in the desert sunlight on the outskirts of the city, capturing the opulence and beauty of the Marinid Tombs.
+Goldstone tombs may glint in the desert sunlight on the city's outskirts, capturing the opulence and beauty of the Marinid Tombs.

-The summit on which the tombs stand provides a stunning view, while the ruins of the imperial grounds that still stand offer a sense of mystery, with little remaining of the original decoration.
+The summit on which the tombs stand provides a stunning view, while the ruins of the imperial grounds offer a sense of mystery, with little remaining of the original decoration.

 Bask in the marvelous view over the medina walls, enjoy a remarkable sunset that turns the ruins fiery colors, or wander through the horseshoe arches and stucco walls as the call to prayer echoes across the city.